World braces for more cyberattacks as work week begins

 Europol executive director Rob Wainwright said the situation could worsen on Monday when workers return to their offices after the weekend and log on.

-“We’ve never seen anything like this,” the head of the European Union’s policing agency told Britain’s ITV television, calling its reach “unprecedented”.
+“We’ve never seen anything like this,” the head of the European Union’s policing agency told Britain’s ITV television Sunday, calling its reach “unprecedented.”

 “I’m worried about how the numbers will continue to grow when people go to work and turn on their machines on Monday,” he said.